johnvictorfs/helper-for-marvel-snap/README.md

 # (WIP) Tracker Overlay for Marvel Snap

-A overlay for Linux that appears over the Marvel Snap game to help you keep track of cards in your deck (and in the future the opponent's deck as well).
+An overlay for Linux that appears over the Marvel Snap game to help you keep track of cards in your deck (and in the future the opponent's deck as well).

 ![overlay image](images/overlay.png)